Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage should be at least $1 million to protect against claims of bodily injury or property damage that may occur during operations.
+- General Liability Insurance: Coverage of at least $1 million per occurrence to protect against claims of bodily injury and property damage.

 Training Certifications

-- First Aid and CPR Certification: Important for all employees to ensure they can respond effectively to medical emergencies that may occur during operations.
+- First Aid and CPR Certification: Required for all staff to ensure they can respond to medical emergencies while on the job.

 Local Business Permits

-- Zoning Permit: Required to ensure that the business location complies with local zoning laws.
-Applicants must provide proof of location and intended business use.
+- Zoning Permit: Verification that the business location complies with local zoning laws.
+Applicants may need to submit site plans and undergo review by local zoning boards.